 - Wear corrective lens

-- Cowitness the reticle through the rear iron sight peep hole
+- Co-witness with the iron sight peep hole

 A parallax free reflex sight is something companies often market to the users, but...